hahwul/podopunch/README.md

        [Easy testing from multiple android devices] + [by hahwul]

 # podopunch
-Easy testing from multiple android devices. for.. my wife "Podo" is a Korean word for grape.
+Easy testing from multiple android devices. for.. my wife<br>
+"Podo" is a Korean word for grape.
 So ....
-It's Grape Punch!
+It's Grape Punch!<br>

 # Download and Run
 $ git clone https://github.com/hahwul/podopunch <br>